RETALIATION

 The Hebrew Bible has much to say on the subject of retaliation.
 Proverbs 20.22, “Say not thou, I will recompense evil; but wait on the Lord, and he shall save thee.”
 Proverbs 20.22 convenes the Lord within recompense, and not vengeance nor even negative reactions.
 This proverb establishes consideration toward God as preceding all important actions.
 Do not strike out in anger, especially for minor offenses, but “wait on the Lord.”
 The last reference to “he shall save thee” points to abiding faith as the proper perspective—God justifies His own.
 John and Jesus both remind listeners of the restored manner in which Jews should live.

 Jesus now reveals the final interpretation of the Law and the Prophets.
 Jesus negates the spirit of rebellion rife within Israel and points to far more important matters at hand.
 The more important matter is man’s relationship with God, your daily spiritual life, and the manner or way in which you travel through life.
 Jesus’s outlook on life draws a stark contrast to the current Jewish framework for thinking, currently afflicted by religious division and infighting, complicated by the Roman occupation.
-Jesus points to the relationship of God-to-person as the root, and not the Law-to-person as the root; instead, he shrinks the root of the many laws, including the Torah, into a refined method of outlook and behavior, centered on the kingdom within.
+Jesus points to the relationship of God-to-person as the root and not the Law-to-person as the root; instead, he shrinks the root of the many laws, including the Torah, into a refined method of outlook and behavior centered on the kingdom within.

 The ‘Eye for an Eye’ scripture (Mt.
 5.38-39) in Young’s Literal Translation does not mention the ‘evil man’, as in the NKJV.
 We will get to the ‘evil man’ later.
 Young only mentions not to “resist evil, but whoever shall slap the right cheek turn to him also the other.”
 This scripture dovetails into staying out of court, as stated in v.
 40, but it also lends itself to forgiveness (5.21-26), and in what manner the forgiveness is proffered.
 When you pray for those who persecute you, even your enemies, you put yourself in a positive position, the love position if you will—far better than to remain angry, to seek vengeance, and continue to be disturbed, unhappy, disconsolate and unable to continue with your life mission.

 In the pagan mentality, retaliation was normally expected—such is the nature of man.
 God, therefore, curbed the ‘natural instinct’ by insisting crimes be brought into court, removing excessive punishments, and proceeding even-tempered.
 This was intended to quell retaliation, which would later become family feuds, and eventually wars.
 For Jews of the Hebrew Bible, all that was needed to be righteous was the following of the law.
-Matters concerning retaliation were too often settled out of hand, and without any godly or spiritual considerations.
+Matters concerning retaliation were too often settled out of hand and without any godly or spiritual considerations.

 Though efforts at personal betterment were made, it was also true that no one expected man to change his basic nature, the changed man of which Jesus speaks and Paul later often mentions, nor that man would be able to commit so under his own decision.
 Thus the law, in place of this renewal, had to be given and imposed.
 Jesus takes up the cause that you can change the natural contentious nature, even if not perfectly so, and do so by manifesting the spirit or kingdom within.
 This teaching becomes the new root, the nazara (=new sprig, growth).

 Relative to man’s ‘natural instinct’ Jesus is saying something quite different than what had been the previous rule.
 He espouses a full retreat from the normal expectations of behavior, and thus he turns it inside out.
-Jesus does not talk about the law, he talks about the man.
+Jesus does not talk about the law; he talks about the man.
 The instinct of ‘those of olden times’ must give way to a new man, one who is ‘reborn’ into this new state of consciousness, this changed thinking.
-Jesus is talking about the enlightenment into God’s true ways, enlightenment into His true nature, not access through law but now accessed through the man himself.
+Jesus is talking about the enlightenment into God’s true ways, enlightenment into His true nature, not access through law but now access through the man himself.
 The preeminence of man’s laws and his application of those laws is rapidly fading, and what God intends for man is now being presented.

 Earthly courts for earthly laws, but spiritual wisdom is intended to convene a new heavenly court.
 ‘The sword of the ruler is not wielded in vain, he is an executioner of wrath’, Rom.
 13.4, a clear warning that one should be careful with courtroom retaliations.